OpenPegasus/OpenPegasusDocker/README.md

 This will lint the Dockerfile and then build the basic image provided no linting errors were found.

-This image will contain the make file Makefile_wbem-build (renamed to Makefile) which is the file that defines the targets for building the OpenPegasus WBEm server from its source code.
+This image will contain the make file Makefile_wbem-build (renamed to Makefile when the build image is created) which is the file that defines the targets for building the OpenPegasus WBEm server from its source code.

 The WBEM Build makefile supports the following targets and a number of subtargets that are listed with Makefile help